Valerio-GROSSI/Hardware_SO101/README.md

 ```

 This launch file can be run without real hardware, in simulation, with either Gazebo Sim (`gz_sim`) or Gazebo Classic (`gazebo_classic`).
-For testing the ROS 2 control pipeline without real hardware nor launching a simulator, set `use_mock_hardware` to true.
+For testing ROS 2 control pipeline without real hardware nor launching a simulator, set `use_mock_hardware` to true.

 2. In a second terminal, send a position command:
 ```bash